Fujifilm X100VI - Should You Give in to the Hype?

 On the other hand, the pre-order frenzy information can be hard to decipher and it may also be a good idea to take a deep breath and double-check to see if this camera is for you.

-Fujifilm has announced a production capacity of 15,000 units per month (double of they did in Japan) and manufacturing has been moved from Japan to China in an attempt to meet demand.
+Fujifilm has announced a production capacity of 15,000 units per month (double of what they did in Japan) and manufacturing has been moved from Japan to China in an attempt to meet demand.
 Whether this will have a resounding effect remains to be seen.

 While I find the X100VI interesting for reasons I will get into below the hype of it all initially negatively impacted my interest in the camera.
 The hype can easily cloud our judgment.